xtreme8000/BetterSpades/README.md

 ### Differences in this fork
 * Many bug fixes not in BetterSpades
-* Better default settings
+* Better default settings than BetterSpades
-* Toggleable Client spoofing
+* Toggleable client spoofing
 * Customizable macros (Defaults: /medkit, /deaf, /kill, /ratio, /accuracy, /streak, /cancel, /y and a customizable macro)
-* Toggleable Auto GG (The client says GG for you when a team wins)
+* Toggleable Auto GG (The client says GG for you automatically when a team wins)
 * Improved networkstats popup (No border, is smaller and shows you your ping and FPS)
 * Toggleable chat and macro sounds
 * Improved scoreboard with weapon names beside players ([RIF] = Rifle, [SMG] = Sub Machine Gun, [SHO] = Shotgun)